Zenika/zenika-career-paths-framework/paths/business.md

 You work with your friend, lunch time is coming.
 They tell you: "I want a pizza".

-If you answer to their _demand_, you call the pizzeria to order one.
+If you answer their _demand_, you call the pizzeria to order one.

 If you focus on their _need_, have lunch or eat something, you can either check if they will accept something else (Indian, Mexican) or go deeper into the requirement: "Do you want a drink and an icecream in addition to that?".